What Do I Need on My Location Landing Page?

 It’s always a good idea to add directions.
 For some reason, Google likes directions from a local airport to your location.
 They prioritize those directions.

 Make sure to be very careful with your clickable map.
-When you have a map, it’s part of a widget from Wix or WordPress and it’s basically getting information from Google Maps and embedding it on your website which will tremendously slow down your site.
+When you have a map, it’s part of a widget from Wix or WordPress and it’s getting information from Google Maps and embedding it on your website which will tremendously slow down your site.
 It takes time to pull information from another webpage and put it on your site.
-We recommend just getting a screenshot of the map of your location, get the file size down, as much as you can, and make it a clickable link to Google Maps.
+We recommend just getting a screenshot of the map of your location, getting the file size down, as much as you can, and making it a clickable link to Google Maps.

-• About the City & the Location
+About The City & The Location

 You can have brief explanations of the services you provide that link out to Google.
 Especially for local businesses, details of your services are important.
 It helps to build customer trust and make the website appear polished and credible.
 Since you want to satisfy both Google and your customers, you have to note that the customer is always right, so you can first write descriptions that make sense to your customers and then strategically add keywords where they make sense to Google.